 Reduced sleep leads to a decrease in our satiety hormone leptin and an increase in our hunger hormone ghrelin.
 Both of which work against us in our quest to prevent fat gain.

 5. Intermittent Fasting: This one is simple but not so easy the first couple times as the goal here is to go for a period of 12-24 hours with no caloric intake as a way to give your system a rest and help trigger enhanced fat burning effects.
 There are many specific ways to do this, I like the lean gains method where you follow a 16 hour fast with your workout and then break the fast with a large meal.
+(Edit, I don’t recommend IF as a daily practice anymore because it tends to cause further adrenal stress and exhaustion and metabolic dysfunction if not practiced in a very meticulous manner with breaks of re-feeds in between).

 Alternatively there is the Eat Stop Eat method of a simple 24 hour fast mixed into your schedule every so often.